pfsense/docs/source/virtualization/virtualizing-pfsense-with-hyper-v.rst

 the end of this article.

-.. note:: If pfSense will be running as a perimeter firewall for an organization and the “attack surface” should be minimized, many will say it is preferable to run it non-virtualized on stand-alone hardware.
+.. note:: If pfSense will be running as a perimeter firewall for an organization and the "attack surface" should be minimized, many will say it is preferable to run it non-virtualized on stand-alone hardware.
 That is a decision for the user and/or organization to make, however.
 Now back to the topic.